The complete monitoring experience for your phone

 Email Monitoring

 Email scams are one of the most infamous ways scammers might target older adults.
 XNSPY’s email monitoring feature can help detect phishing emails and block fraudulent requests for personal information.
-The app provides not only the contact’s name but also any attachment or link shared in the email.
+The app provides not only the contact’s name but also any attachments or links shared in the email.

 Remote Access and Control